 - Always drink when you feel thirsty, but try to catch it before thirst strikes.

 - Drink most of your water during the day so you’re not waking up in the middle of the night for a trip to the bathroom.

 - Supplement with magnesium.
-Low magnesium levels can lead to depression and insulin resistance, among many other issues, so it’s important to include this mineral in your diet.
-Some rich food sources of magnesium include hemp and pumpkin seeds, cooked spinach, halibut, cashews, salmon, macadamia nuts, avocado, and dark chocolate[*][*][*].
+Some rich food sources of magnesium include avocados, pumpkin seeds, cooked spinach, halibut, cashews, salmon, macadamia nuts, and dark chocolate[*][*][*].

 - Eat potassium-rich keto foods.
 Potassium is another key mineral that should be on your radar but probably isn’t.
 This electrolyte is involved in heartbeat regulation, muscle cramping, energy production, bladder control, and body temperature[*].
 If you’re feeling any issues connected to these areas, consider adding more potassium-rich foods like avocado, Brussels sprouts, mushrooms, zucchini, and pumpkin seeds to your keto meal plan.

 - Eat calcium-rich keto foods.
 Broccoli, leafy greens, chia seeds, sardines, and salmon are all packed with calcium.
 And bone health isn’t calcium’s only job.
 It’s also vital for blood clotting, muscle contractions, and good cardiovascular health[*].